maragraziani/multitask_adversarial/README.md

 ### Prerequisites

 This code was developed in Tensorflow 1.8 and Keras 2.2.4.
 Standard packages (e.g. numpy, scikit-learn, pandas, matplotlib, etc.) are needed to replicate the experiments.
-Follow the instructions in **Installation** to set the environment
+The complete list of dependencies is in requirements.txt.
+Follow the instructions in **Installation** to set the environment.

 ### Installation
 Installation should take ~20 minutes on a normal laptop.
 Follow the steps below.